RoadieHQ/marketing-site/content/docs/getting-started/github-enterprise/index.md

 To automatically load catalog files from repositories please see [here](/docs/integrations/github-discovery/)

-To load users and groups from GitHub Teams please see [here](/docs/integrations/github-teams/).
+To load users and groups from GitHub Teams please see [GitHub teams documentation](/docs/integrations/github-teams/).